mhadaily/handling_errors_gracefully_dartpad_workshop/public/step_04/instructions.md

 In the previous step, you were returning `String` in case of `Exception`.
 Now, you are going to improve your implementation.

-To have a better and robust code you can create a `Failure` class and return that in case of any `Exception`; you can use the `Failure` type to ...
+To have a better and robust code you can create a `Failure` class and return that in case of any `Exception`; The `Failure` makes your returning messages type consistent and allows you to extend their members such as message and title if needed.
+For example, you may add `code` later on.

 ```dart
 class Failure{